blazickjp/GPT-CodeApp/README.md

 3. Create a new database:
    - Open a terminal and run `psql` to enter the PostgreSQL command-line interface.
+   - If you are prompted for a password, you may need to instead run `psql -U postgres -h localhost` and provide the superuser password you provided at set-up.
    - Run the following command to create a new database: `CREATE DATABASE your_database_name;`

 4. Create a database user: